Researching Australian military service: First World War, 1914-1918

-First World War service records are held by the National Archives of Australia (NAA).
-For information regarding viewing or obtaining copies of these records please visit the NAA information page Australian Service Records from World War I.
+First World War service records are held by the National Archives of Australia and have been digitised so my be viewed online.
+For information regarding viewing or obtaining copies of these records see the Archives information page Australian Service Records from World War I.

 If a soldier saw service in both the First and the Second World Wars, the record has usually been amalgamated in the Second World War service record.

 The Roll of Honour records the names of servicemen and servicewomen who died during or as a result of service with Australian military forces.
 The Roll of Honour introduction provides detailed information about Roll of Honour eligibility.

 The Commemorative Roll lists Australians who died during or as a result of wars or warlike operations in which Australians have been on active service but who were not eligible for inclusion on the Roll of Honour.
 The Commemorative Roll introduction provides detailed information about Commemorative Roll eligibility.

 Commonwealth War Graves Commission lists all British Commonwealth soldiers who died in the First and Second World wars only.
 The register provides details about where the individual is buried or commemorated, and includes plans and photographs of the cemetery or memorial.

 Details of circumstances of deaths or wounding